 - Expert Sheet

-Ulrike Schaede (ウリケ・シェーデ) is professor of Japanese Business and the head of the International Management track at the School.
-She is the director of the Japan Forum for Innovation and Technology and executive director of the Center on Global Transformation at the School.
-She has held research and assistant professor positions at Bonn University and the Philipps-Universtät in Marburg, both in Germany.
+Ulrike Schaede (ウリケ・シェーデ) is professor of Japanese Business at GPS.
+She is the director of the Japan Forum for Innovation and Technology and executive director of the Center on Global Transformation.
+She is also faculty coordinator of the International Management track at GPS.